 Most of us know that the sun is the ultimate source of energy.
-But elements for the preparation of energy sources come from down, deep under the soil.
-The food we obtain from plants is rich in carbohydrates, fats, proteins, vitamins, and minerals.
-But from where do plants obtain them is a topic of higher concern.
-Soil fertility plays a significant role in the existence of plants and other forms of life.
+But the elements required for the preparation of energy sources come from down, deep under the soil.
+The food we obtain from plants are rich in carbohydrates, fats, proteins, vitamins and minerals.
+But from where do plants obtain these nutrients is a topic of higher concern.
+Here, soil fertility plays a significant role in the existence of plants and other forms of life.

-Soil fertility means the potential of soil in a region to maintain plant growth.
-Fertile soil results in high yield and better quality plants.
+Fertile soil results in high yield and better quality of plants.
 An ideal fertile soil is rich in fundamental elements and minerals, has good aeration, water holding capacity, and good texture.
 An ideal fertile soil is a dream of every farmer, especially when farming is a profit-based business.
 Farmers have to take care of the soil fertility on a monthly basis or at least annually.
-This can be done either naturally or artificially.
+This can be done both naturally and artificially.

 Other than protein and carbohydrates, plants also need certain minerals like calcium, phosphorus, magnesium, potassium, etc. for the proper growth.
-In places where profit based farming takes place, farmers use artificial fertilizers to replenish nutrients in the soil for proper growth, high quality, and better yield products.
+In some places, farmers use artificial fertilizers to replenish nutrients in the soil for proper growth, high quality, and better yield products.

 To know more about Soil Fertility, Replenishment of Nutrients, refer the topics given below: